 Outsourcing the most time-consuming parts of the process like editing can help make things more manageable.
 There are a few different options available - you could find a freelance audio engineer through a site like Upwork or Fiverr.
 Or alternatively, you could use a dedicated podcast production company like us.

-Here at Podcast.co, we have offer podcasting productivity tips and have a team of world-class editors who specialise in creating clean and crisp podcast audio.
+Here at Podcast.co, we offer plenty of podcasting productivity tips and have a team of world-class editors who specialise in creating clean and crisp podcast audio.
 They’ll quickly take care of every annoying reverb, pop, and hiss so you’ll be able to get more professional-sounding episodes out to your listeners, faster.

 This frees you up to concentrate on the things that ultimately matter most - creating great content and engaging with your listeners on social media.